connorgallopo/sinatra-support-tickets/README.md

 This application allows users to create and update support tickets.
 It also allows an admin to review all tickets and modify them.

+This was created as a Sinatra Final Project for Flatiron School (learn.co)

 ## Installation

 To use this app, just clone, run rake db:migrate and then run shotgun.
 Everything should be set up.